MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-supported-versions.md

 ## New organizations

-Organizations newly onboarding to Teams will only be able to use Teams PowerShell Module 3.0.0 or above starting from February 15, 2022.
+Organizations newly onboarding to Teams will only be able to use Teams PowerShell Module 3.0.0 or above starting from March 1, 2022.